futoin/specs/draft/ftn13_secure_vault.md

                 - '2012-512'
             * `paramset` - set:
                 - A, B, C, XA, XB - string items
+    * `Password` - plain unicode password secret
+    * `HMAC` - key to be used for Hash-based Message Authentication Code
+    * `KMAC` - key to be used for Kessac Message Authentication Code
 * Symmetric encryption/decryption:
     * `AES-CBC`
     * `AES-CTR`